 - Plenty of safe toys and chews: see below.

 How long can you leave your puppy alone with a chew toy?
 Well, double-check the type.
-Avoid leaving puppies alone with rawhide, bully sticks, or any chews that could break off, as pieces can get lodged in their throat.
-Safe puppy distractions include the following.
+Avoid leaving puppies alone with rawhide, bully sticks, or any chews that could break apart, as pieces can get lodged in their throat.
+Safe puppy distractions include the following:

 - Nina Ottosson puzzle toys are great for clever dogs.

 - DIY enthusiasts can build their own puzzle toys.

 - Safe chews are a must-have, like the Nylabone.

 - The Petcube is a fun splurge that lets you watch and communicate with your puppy from afar with a camera and two-way audio.
 This model is also a treat dispenser.

 If your dog is alone for too long, no matter how many toys they have, they can get separation anxiety.
 A puppy definitely needs companionship, playtime, and pee and poop breaks during the workday, so be sure to plan for that.